ballercat/walt/packages/walt-cli/README.md

 For walt programs which has imports use the _wrap flag_ `-w`.
 Wrap option will link and compile all dependencies starting from the entry file.
-The result is a self contained JavaScript module which exports a factory function which when called will generate the WebAssembly instance of your walt program.
+The result is a self contained JavaScript module which exports a factory function.
+Use it to generate the WebAssembly instance of your walt program.

 ```bash
 npm run walt -- src/walt/entry.walt -o walt-program.js -w